rysbilinski/TelegramBot.TechnicalChallenge/README.md

 ## Instructions

-- fork this repo (ensure it remains private)
+- copy this readme and add to new github repo (private)
-- remove all colaborators from the repository
+- build your solution and add any notes to the readme you like (can also add some screenshots)
-- perform the technical challenge in a branch off main
+- deploy your bot and add the handle to the readme
-- create a PR into main when you are done
+- when you're ready, add me to your repository as a colaborator and I will review
-- add @rysbilinski back to the repository for review
+- we can then schedule a call to go through your solution and approach

 ## The Challenge